tikv/raft-rs/CONTRIBUTING.md

 2. **Review the description.**.
 If the description does not clearly state the problem it resolves, ask the author to change it so it does.
 3. **Thoroughly review the code.** Take your time, consider the context and possible corner cases.
 Anywhere which causes confusion you should request some explanation.
 If you think it's better as documentation in the code please specify that.
 4. If you approve of the change, use **use the 'Submit Review' button to give approval.**
+5. **Request a second reviewer,** if you think it's ready.
+If you gave a lot of change requests, or think the PR is in the wrong direction, you can wait to do this.
 5. If the pull request is ready to merge (two approvals with no following major changes) you can **send `bors r+` as a comment**.
 This will tell @bors that they can merge the code.
 6. **Check in** to make sure the PR is merged later on.
 Rarely, @bors will find some issues and require some intervention.
 6. If the PR is by a contributor, make sure we **thank them for their efforts**.